therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

 At the heart of all Balsamiq Mockups projects are BMPR files.
 These files contain everthing there is to know about a project.
 If you want to get your hands on a BMPR file, create a new Mockup using the Balsamiq Mockups 3 app and save the file somewhere.
 That's a BMPR file.
 Or <a href="http://media.balsamiq.com/files/bank.bmpr">download the example</a> used for creating some of the documentation that follows.

+The BMPR format isn't the first format we've used.
+Other portable (and editable) file formats have included <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version">BMML</a> and <a href="https://docs.balsamiq.com/desktop/exporting/#exporting-mockups-to-another-project">JSON</a>.
+BMPR was designed to improve some of the deficiencies found in those editable formats.
+For example, a BMML file can only represent a single mockup within a project.
+If your project has multiple mockups you need a single BMML file for each of those mockups.
+BMPR files wrap an entire project up into a single file, making it trivial to move, organize, and send to collaborators.

 ### Who Is This For?

 It's for you and for all the other people who are making <a href="https://support.balsamiq.com/resources/extensions/">useful things</a>!